andreacostantin/Exercises/README.md

 # Exercises
-Exercises from book "Practical C programming"
+Exercises from book "Practical C programming".
+Here will be tracked done exercises.